LucaMalavolta/PyORBIT/docs/prepare_datasets.md

 ## How to properly format a dataset

-`PyORBIT` accepts its own dataset format, antd it can be very picky about it!
+`PyORBIT` accepts its specific dataset format, and it can be very picky about it!

-In addition to the usual stuff (time, measurement, measurement error) a few additional columns must be specified in order to include instrument-specific prarameters to your model.
+In addition to the usual stuff (time, measurement, measurement error) a few additional columns must be specified in order to include instrument-specific parameters to your model.
 These parameters are:

 - **jitter**: a value added in quadrature to the error estimates, useful if the error estimates are underestimated or if their estimation did not include addisional sources of (white) noise
-- **offset**: the baseline value of the dataset on top of which our model is added, for example the systematic radial velocity of the star or the average value of the Full Width Half Maximum of the spectral lines
+- **offset**: the baseline value of the dataset on top of which our model is added, for example, the systematic radial velocity of the star or the average value of the Full Width Half Maximum of the spectral lines
-- **any other signal of instrumental origin** for example a trend in the RV or in the FWHM due to instrumental problems during a specific period of time
+- **any other signal of instrumental origin** for example a trend in the RV or the FWHM due to instrumental problems during a specific time interval

 A generic input data file must have this structure:

-- 1<sup>st</sup> column: epoch of the observation
+- 1<sup>st</sup> column: time of the observation
 - 2<sup>nd</sup> column: independent measurement (e.g. RV)
-- 3<sup>rd</sup> column: error associated to the measurement
+- 3<sup>rd</sup> column: error associated with the measurement
 - 4<sup>th</sup> column: flag to activate the jitter parameter(s)
 - 5<sup>th</sup> column: flag to activate the offset parameter(s)
-- 6<sup>th</sup> column: flag to activate the subset modelling
+- 6<sup>th</sup> column: flag to activate the subset modeling

 ```{tip}
   Usually it's always a good idea to include a *jitter* term, while the *offset* column may be required or not depending on the kind of dataset, while the last column applies only in specific cases.
 ```

-Flags must be expressed as integer number following the *Pythonic* way of counting numbers: **0** to activate a flag, **-1** to deactive it.
+Flags must be expressed as integer numbers following the *Pythonic* way of counting numbers: **0** to activate a flag, **-1** to deactivate it.
 A generic radial velocity dataset should look like this:

 ```